 For as long as he can remember, Daven has held a deep reverence for the human interconnection with the natural world and our responsibility to tread lightly.
-Having grown up in a subsistence hunting family, Daven has great respect for those who directly depend upon their wild surroundings for their way of life.
-In addition to working as a Polar Regions guide and a ranger/researcher, he has served as the communications director for a clean water and indigenous rights advocacy organization in Alaska, where he spent substantial time in remote indigenous villages and produced several award-winning mini-documentaries on wild Pacific salmon and the various cultures they sustain.
+Having grown up in a subsistence hunting family, he has great respect for those who directly depend upon their wild surroundings for their way of life.
+In addition to working as a Polar Regions guide and a ranger/researcher, he has served as the communications director for a clean water and Indigenous rights advocacy organization in Alaska, where he spent substantial time in remote Indigenous villages and produced several award-winning mini-documentaries on wild Pacific salmon and the various cultures they sustain.

 Daven has guided on nearly 30 polar expeditions and spent several seasons in the Polar Regions.
 His favorite things about the Arctic are its immaculately clean fresh and marine water environments and the wildlife they sustain.
 Daven holds his 100-ton inland Master Captain’s license, and loves custom carpentry and his dog, Charlie.
 His favorite animal is the caribou.